 - Don’t let the egg yolk get into the egg whites.
 If they do, spoon them out before whipping.

 - Don’t overbeat the egg whites.
 Overbeaten egg whites can look lumpy or dry.
+It can also cause the meringue to collapse.

 - Meringue is baked at a low temperature because they tend to burn.